 Generally 24-48 hours.
-In a the acute stage of injury it is better to remove the poultice after 24 hours to see if the signs and symptoms (swelling, amount of heat, bruising etc,) have changed and the situation now requires a different Gao.
+In an acute stage of injury, it is better to remove the poultice after 24 hours to see if the signs and symptoms (swelling, amount of heat, bruising, etc.) have changed and the situation now requires a different Gao.
 In more chronic cases like weak and overstretched ligaments, or damaged cartilage that is in the 3rd Stage, one can leave the Gao in place for as long as 72 hours.

 Can the Blood Stasis Trauma Pill (Huo Xie Die Da Wan) be used as a substitute for the Traditional Die Da Wan?